brandonC1234/Brandon-C-scratch-websites/Piano chord game/readme.md

 2. click run
 3. The website will display a chord name
 4. Click the keys for the chord

-  a.
-Clicking the keys again will unselect them
+    1. Clicking the keys again will unselect them
 5. You can also type on the keyboard to fill in keys

-  a. press shift to change between normal keys and sharps (Upper text indicates the mode)
+    1. press shift to change between normal keys and sharps (Upper text indicates the mode)
 6. The game will automatically submit the chord when the correct keys are selected
 7. If the chord is correct, the game will display "correct" in the console, clear the piano and display another chord